 Amazon Sponsored Products are the listed individual products that are promoted on Amazon.
-Such targeted ads help sellers increase the visibility of their products when the keyword they bid for appears in the search result of the customer.
-It also gets appeared on the product detail page of the website.
-In a nutshell, Amazon Sponsored Products are the PPC (Pay Per Click) ads that will enable you to drive traffic to your product listings on Amazon.
+Such targeted ads help sellers increase the visibility of their products when the keyword they bid for appears in the customer’s search results.
+It also gets appears on the product detail page of the website.
+Concisely, Amazon Sponsored Products are the PPC (Pay Per Click) ads that will enable you to drive traffic to your product listings on Amazon.

 What is an Amazon Sponsored Brand?

 Amazon Sponsored Products is an advertising solution used by thousands of sellers on Amazon.
 It could transform the way you sell.
-It facilitates the sellers with an opportunity to get their products featured on the first few search result pages which are directed at targeted buyers on both desktop and mobile.
-In a similar way, it helps relevant buyers/shoppers discover a product amidst thousands of product listings.
+It facilitates the sellers with an opportunity to get their products featured on the first few search result pages, which are directed at targeted buyers on both desktop and mobile.
+Similarly, it helps relevant buyers/shoppers discover a product amidst thousands of product listings.

-- First Log onto the Seller Central Account with Username and Password.
+- First, log onto the Seller Central Account with your Username and Password.

 - Register for Sponsored Products.

-- Next, accept the terms and conditions, and click on “Join Now”.
+- Next, accept the terms and conditions, and click “Join Now.”

 - You will be directed to the campaign creation page under the Campaign Manager.